AdaRoseCannon/pwa-talks/ffconf-old.md

 That website is usually designed to appear native like.

-The website will take advantage of *NEW* web platform features when they are available.
+The website will take advantage of new web platform features when they are available.

 These features enable native like functionality such as working offline and push notifications.

-These features are not available everywhere.

-My message for this talk is that it is okay to give different experiences to different users.

-As long as your content arrives.

 <!-- This slide uses information from _config.yml -->
 <script>window.setDynamicSlide(window.playVideo);</script>